How to Display Preserved Letters and Handwritten Recipes

 Do you see that Betty Crocker cookbook?
 That’s seen some love, y’all.
 You know a recipe is good when it’s smeared and wrinkled and splattered all over.

 When my mom handed me this giant stack of recipes written by my grandmothers (and herself), I knew they were destined for a frame.
-But I knew I also wanted to preserve them because these precious gems need to last forever.
+But I knew I also wanted to protect them because these precious gems need to last forever.

 Supplies